AshridgeTechnologies/elemento/stories/Revision aid example app.md

 - Speech synthesis
 - Speech recognition
 - Random ordering in revision sections
+- Notes on word eg to distinguish meaning

 Problems
 --------

+- ✅ If type in middle of word in text box, cursor goes to end
+- ✅ If enter accented characters, inserts extra one and loses char before
+- ✅ Sorting should be case insensitive
 - ✅ Dual id/Id
 - ✅ Message and clear after import
 - If change a word, don't save. move to another, the changed data sticks in the field
 - Words list does not update after an import
 - Change of item state when click on phone is slow
 - ✅ Typing in text box is slowing as word list grows - too much rendering?
+- Revision very slow with thousands of entries
+- Not clearing changes when display a different word - but also linked with warning about unsaved changes

 Features needed
 ---------------